 Please see below:

-I have been to Maokong a total of three times, and every time has been great.
+I have been to Maokong numerous times, and every time has been great.
 As you can see in the photo above, the Taipei Zoo Gondola Station lies on the south side of the road.
 Just walk in and swipe your Easy Card to start a ride.